tltneon/lgsl/README.md

 # LGSL v5.9.3 (Live Game Server List) for PHP 7+
 Based-off LGSL v5.8 (SA)

-This is almost original version of LGSL with new features such as new game types, new looks and working with PHP 7+ functions.
+This is almost original version of LGSL with new features and working with PHP 7+.

 Live Demo: http://lgsl-demo.freesite.vip/

 ## Supported games: